 Tardiness is neither desirable nor prudent.
-Tardiness disrupts the flow of the school day and is unfair to those students who are already in the classrooms.
+Tardiness disrupts the flow of the school day and is somewhat disruptive and unfair to those students who are already in the classrooms.
 Those who are tardy are to report to the school office before entering the classroom.
-If a student accumulates five (5) tardies in a quarter, that student may be required to make up the time after school.
-During this time, the student will be responsible for making up the work missed during the tardiness.
-Excessive tardiness will first result in a conference with a parent(s), and the student may need to serve a mandatory study hall and/or a detention.
+Excessive tardiness will result in a conference with a parent(s), and the student may need to serve a mandatory study hall and/or a detention.

+Our Shepherd will implement the following policies beginning with the 2024-25 school year:

+- a.
+At the fifth tardy, a detention will be issued - b.
+At the 10th tardy, a formal letter will be sent home and a parent meeting requested. - c.
+At the 14th tardy, a second formal letter will be sent home and an in-school suspension will be assigned. - d.
+At the 20th tardy, a letter will be sent home advising the parent to appear before the Board of Education with the potential of removal from Our Shepherd.

-- Truancy is defined as not reporting to school when school is in session (in person or during scheduled elearning) without a legitimate excuse. - Habitually Truant, (per House Bill 410): any student whose is absent without legitimate excuse for: 30 or more consecutive hours, 42 hours in a month, or 72 hours in a school year. - The school must assign the child/parent to the Absence Intervention Team within 10 days of the triggering event; the team must develop and implement a TIP (Truancy Intervention Plan). - If the child/parent is not making adequate progress after the TIP is implemented, the school will file truancy changes against the child/parent with the Lake County Courts.
+Truancy is defined as not reporting to school when school is in session (in person or during scheduled e-learning) without a legitimate excuse.

+Habitually Truant, (per House Bill 410): any student whose is absent without legitimate excuse for: 30 or more consecutive hours, 42 hours in a month, or 72 hours in a school year.

+The school must assign the child/parent to the Absence Intervention Team within 10 days of the triggering event; the team must develop and implement a TIP (Truancy Intervention Plan).

+If the child/parent is not making adequate progress after the TIP is implemented, the school will file truancy changes against the child/parent with the Lake County Courts.

+We recognize there may be documented illness issues directly affecting attendance.
+However, the State of Ohio does not distinguish between excused and unexcused absences - only the time missed.
+Accumulated tardy time is added to absence time for attendance purposes. (i.e. 20 tardies times 3 minutes per tardy = 60 minutes= one hour).
+Based on documented illness, these numbers may be affected.